Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Conclusion

+It provides the sharp control needed to keep the remainder terms infinitesimal.
+In particular, it allows the regularization parameter to go down to the critical scale $\lambda \asymp n^{-\beta}$, which is what leads to the nearly constant lower bound in the interpolating regime.
+More generally, if one only has an embedding index (see \cref{eq:EMB}) $\alpha \in [1/\beta,1]$, then we expect the same proof strategy to yield analogous exact decompositions on the range $\lambda = \Omega(n^{-\theta})$ for $\theta < 1/\alpha$, that is, down to nearly the scale $n^{-1/\alpha}$, but no further.
+In this sense, one should still obtain an exact characterization on a nontrivial range of $\lambda$, although narrower than in the regular RKHS case and with stronger side conditions.

+The analyticity assumption (\cref{assu:Filter}) is a key hypothesis for us to obtain the exact generalization error curve, where the analytic functional calculus is essential.

-It is also of interest to extend ask if similar characterization holds for other non-analytic spectral algorithms.
-One particular algorithm is the spectral cut-off method (also known as the truncated singular values decomposition)~\citep{bauer2007_RegularizationAlgorithms}, whose filter function is even not continuous:
+It is also of interest to ask whether a similar characterization holds for other non-analytic spectral algorithms.
+One particular algorithm is the spectral cut-off method (also known as truncated singular value decomposition)~\citep{bauer2007_RegularizationAlgorithms}, whose filter function is not even continuous: